DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 It felt like winning a marathon.

 "Don't get cocky," Elyra added, as if reading his thoughts.
 "You can perceive well now.
 But perception is only step one.
 Shaping is harder.
-And combat shaping—using resonance under pressure, against resistance—that's a whole different skill set."
+And combat shapingï¿½using resonance under pressure, against resistanceï¿½that's a whole different skill set."

 "Which is why we're here," Lina said.
 "To learn that too."

 Elyra nodded.
 "Eventually.
 But precision first.
 Power without precision is just destruction.
 And there are enough people in this world who destroy things.
 We don't need more."

 She moved to a cabinet, pulled out a wooden box.
-Inside were what looked like children's toys—wooden blocks, metal washers, glass marbles.
+Inside were what looked like children's toysï¿½wooden blocks, metal washers, glass marbles.

 "These are carriers," she explained.
 "Objects that can hold and transmit resonance patterns.
 Your job for the next two weeks is to learn how to tune them.
 Make a block resonate at exactly 440 Hz.
 Make a washer respond to your baseline frequency.
 Make a marble store a simple pattern and release it on command."

 She placed a steel washer and a wooden block side by side on the table.
 "But first, you need to understand what makes a good carrier.
-It's not just about invest—how much effort you put in.
+It's not just about investï¿½how much effort you put in.
 It's about quality and firmness."

 Jason leaned forward, listening.

 "Quality," Elyra continued, "is harmonic alignment.
 How well your pattern fits the material's natural resonance.
-Steel has a clean, sharp signature—high quality for frequency-based work.
-Wood is more complex, with organic variations—good quality for pattern storage, but harder to control.
+Steel has a clean, sharp signatureï¿½high quality for frequency-based work.
+Wood is more complex, with organic variationsï¿½good quality for pattern storage, but harder to control.
 Glass is somewhere between."
 She tapped each object.
-"If the quality is poor—if you're fighting the material's nature—you'll exhaust yourself achieving nothing."
+"If the quality is poorï¿½if you're fighting the material's natureï¿½you'll exhaust yourself achieving nothing."

 "And firmness?"
 Lina asked.

 "Structural tolerance.
 How much the material can hold before it breaks down."
 Elyra picked up the steel washer.
 "This steel has high firmness.
 You can invest heavily, push aggressive patterns, and it'll hold.
 But this wooden block?"
 She lifted it.
 "Firmness is moderate.
 Push too hard and you'll fracture the grain structure.
-The pattern will collapse—or worse, splinter unpredictably."
+The pattern will collapseï¿½or worse, splinter unpredictably."

 She set them down carefully.
 "Every material has different quality and firmness for different tasks.
 Learning to read that before you invest is what separates competent practitioners from dead ones.
 You don't test firmness by breaking things.
 You sense it.
 Respect it.
 Work within its limits."